vikaani/NewsClient/README.md

 You can use the app to bookmark and share information with your friends on social media.

 ## Use
-UIKit, iOS 15+, CoreData, SDWebImage, Coordinators, creating UI programmatically.
+iOS 15+, UIKit, Custom views, CoreData, SDWebImage, Coordinators, creating UI programmatically.

 ## Features
 1. User can view the five breaking news of the world.
 2. User can view general news and new's by categories, such as: entertainment, business, health, sports, technology.